knuesel/typst-minideck/lib/fonts.typ

 // - weight values are converted to names where possible
 // - missing fields are copied from the default scheme
 // - an error is thrown if the scheme contains unknown fields
+// XXX how to do `font-scheme: (text: "fira-sans", math: "default")`
 #let _normalize(scheme) = {
   // Resolve scheme value if given as name if type(scheme) == str {